-Executive Board member, Bertelsmann Stiftung
+Member of the Executive Board, Bertelsmann Stiftung

-In 2001, at the age of 33, he took office as Hamburg’s (independent) Minister of Science and Research, and later also as its Minister of Health and Consumer Protection.
-In addition, he was a member of the Conference of Ministers of Education and Cultural Affairs and a deputy member of the German Bundesrat.
+In 2001, at the age of 33, he took office as Hamburg’s Minister of Science and Research, and later also as its Minister of Health and Consumer Protection.
+In addition, he was a member of the Standing Conference of Ministers of Education and Cultural Affairs and a deputy member of the German Bundesrat.